theadamrippon/WindowsDualsenseUnreal/README.md

-# Windows Dualsense for Unreal Engine version 5.3, 5.4 and 5.5
+# Windows Dualsense for Unreal Engine version 5.2 ~ 5.5

 ### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions 5.3, 5.4, and 5.5 for Windows platforms.
 No configuration needed**